nilsign/spring-boot-demo-be/README.md

 its REST API.

-Adapt the [typescript-generator Maven plugIn](http://www.habarta.cz/typescript-generator/maven/typescript-generator-maven-plugin/plugin-info.html) values in the the `pom.xml` to e.g. mark additional java packages to be including in the Typescript DTO model generation path-scanner.
+Adapt the [typescript-generator Maven plugIn](http://www.habarta.cz/typescript-generator/maven/typescript-generator-maven-plugin/plugin-info.html) values in the the `pom.xml` to e.g. mark additional java packages to be included in the Typescript DTO model generation.

         $ mvn typescript-generator:generate